dannyb195/Article-Ideas/your-first-theme-articles/your-first-theme.md

 Many themes also have `functions.php` (default file for adding functionality), but it is not necessary for a theme to exist.
 However, we will be including one in our theme.

 Let's take a look at twentyfifteen's `style.css`.
 Open it up in your text editor.
-The top ofthe file should look like:
+The top of the file should look like:

 ```
 /*